 In your deepest stage of sleep, the part of your brain that is responsible for relaying your nerve impulses to your limbs through your spinal cord sends a message to turn off your motor neurons.
 This results in temporary paralysis.
 In this manner, your brain keeps you from running from demons in your sleep or recreating any actions in your dreams so you don’t harm yourself while asleep.
 If you were playing soccer in a dream and started kicking your partner at night, they may not be so happy with you the next day.
 For me this function has not always worked correctly.
 I can recall many nights I have woke up reliving Tae Kwon Do practice 😉

+Another answer to what happens to your brain when you go to sleep is that it relaxes and calms you.
 It is a rare occurrence for a person to sleep walk or physically even move from the bed at night, even if they have very vivid dreams.
 That’s because the base of the brain, which sends out the signals to your muscles to relax temporarily, paralyzes the limbs to keep them from moving while you are asleep.

 In recent years I have focused on getting better quality sleep.
 For me it has helped with memory.
 The brain stores memories and also stores information of something new you have learned.
 Let’s say you learned to play the piano, at night when you are fast asleep the memories of a newly learned skill are moved to a more permanent part of your brain so they are easier to recall in the future.
 During REM sleep, the brain transfers the short-term memories of the day into the motor cortex to the temporal lobe so that they become long-term memories.
 It stores motor tasks such as playing tennis, learning a new dance more and driving so that these tasks become automatic.
 Your brain also forms new memories, consolidates older memories and links the more recent with the earlier memories.
-The consolidation of memories allows them to take up less room in your permanent part of your brain, leaving more room open to store newer memories.
-This makes a good nights sleep imperative whether you are trying to remember your to do list or recall information for a test the next day.
+The consolidation of memories allows them to take up less room in the permanent part of your brain, leaving more room open to store newer memories.
+This makes a good nights sleep imperative whether you are trying to remember your to-do list or recall information for a test the next day.

 When you sleep, your brain is a powerful booster of your creativity.
 When you are in an unconscious resting state, your brain makes new and surprising connections that are not made in a waking state.
 This is what controls your waking up, getting your day started and having a connection between things that seem distantly related that fall in place.
 Your brain is responsible for when something just clicks, a light bulb goes off or you have that “a-ha” moment when something becomes very clear to you.